 - Applicants must hold a current teaching license.

-Applications may be accepted on a space-available basis only.
+Applications may be accepted until August 1 but are admitted on a space-available basis only.

 TUITION AND FINANCIAL AID